stytchauth/stytch-javascript-example/README.md

-# stytch-html-express-demo
+# stytchjs-html-express
-An example app using the Stytch Javascript SDK in HTML and Express.js
+An example app using the Stytch Javascript SDK with HTML and Express.js

 # Running the app
 1. Make sure you have node installed: `brew install node`